Observation of a multiplicity dependence in the $p_{\rm T}$-differential charm baryon-to-meson ratios in proton-proton collisions at $\sqrt{s} = 13$ TeV: Introduction

 In particular, the measurements in pp collisions at $\sqrts=5.02$ and 13~TeV provided the statistical precision to discriminate among different theoretical approaches.
 The measurements show, with good accuracy, a decrease of the \LcDzero ratio from about 0.6 in the interval $1<\pt<2$~\GeVc to about 0.3 for $8<\pt<12$~\GeVc.
 Calculations based on PYTHIA~8~\cite{Sjostrand:2014zea} with Monash tune~\cite{Skands:2014pea} and HERWIG~7~\cite{Bellm:2015jjp}, in which the charm fragmentation is tuned to \ee and \ep measurements, cannot describe the experimental results since they predict a \pt-independent \LcD ratio of about $0.1$.
+The Monash tune is based on the Lund string fragmentation model~\cite{Andersson:1997xwk, Andersson:1983ia}, where quarks and gluons, connected by colour strings, fragment into hadrons, and colour reconnection allows for partons created in the collision to interact via colour strings.
 A much better agreement is achieved by PYTHIA~8 calculations that include colour reconnection mechanisms beyond the leading-colour approximation~\cite{Christiansen:2015yqa} (CR-BLC in the following).
-These calculations introduce new colour-reconnection topologies enhancing the contribution of ``junctions'' that fragment into baryons, thus providing an augmented baryon production.
+These hadronisation mechanisms are implemented in addition to those included in the standard Monash tune.
+The CR-BLC calculations introduce new colour-reconnection topologies enhancing the contribution of ``junctions'' that fragment into baryons, thus providing an augmented baryon production.
 Calculations based on the statistical hadronisation model~\cite{He:2019tik} or calculations that include mechanisms of charm-hadron formation through coalescence of constituent quarks in the presence of a colour-deconfined state of matter~\cite{Minissale:2020bif}, also provide a satisfactory description of the \LcD ratio in pp collisions.
 This suggests the presence of modified or additional hadronisation mechanisms in small hadronic collision systems with respect to fragmentation in vacuum.
 Similar conclusions are drawn from recent measurements of higher-mass charm-baryon states, \XicZeroPlus and \SigmacZeroPlusPlus, in pp collisions at $\sqrts=5.02$, 7, and 13~\TeV~\cite{Acharya:2017lwf,Acharya:2021dsq,Acharya:2021vjp,Acharya:2021vpo}.
 The fragmentation fractions, i.e.~the probabilities for a charm quark to hadronise into a specific charm hadron, computed for the first time from hadronic collision measurements at the LHC including the charm baryon states, are found to be different than those measured in \ee and \ep collisions.
 This observation confirms that the hadronisation of charm quarks into charm hadrons is not a universal process among different collision systems~\cite{Acharya:2021set}.